Arxivar/PluginGenerator/README.md

   npm run webpack
 ```

+_Remember: if you specify the path in the options, you'll not need to follow the steps below.
+Your plugin already running in ARXivar.

 - now a new subfolder named '`your plugin name`' has been created, in this folder you will find the javascript compiled files.

-- When you finish to develope your plugin, you have to copy the new created folder mentioned above in Scripts/plugins/ (path of ARXivarPortal) in order to use it.
+- When you finish to develope your plugin, you have to copy the compiled files folder mentioned above in Scripts/plugins/ (path of ARXivarPortal) in order to use it.

 ## Documentation